The Care and Feeding of a Custom Picture Frame Designer

 Since moving back from the east coast I have managed to work in a large variety of retail framing establishments.
 Some were small and exclusive, others large national franchises and one somewhere in between (local custom frame designer that carried the major publishing lines).

-I developed my talents further at North Wind Designs (John's Landing) where I learned gallery design and layout, display and fine tuned my framing skills.
+talents further at North Wind Designs (John's Landing) where I learned gallery design and layout, display and fine tuned my framing skills.
 I next managed the framing department for Obeidi-Sinclair's Frame Department in old town Portland.
 I developed my management and diplomacy as I sometimes had to discuss, explain and help the owner (new to the business at that time) understand pricing and the bottom line.
 He was sometimes generous to a fault.

 I next joined Deck the Walls, Clackamas Town Center.
 Here I learned to manage a mall store with huge volume while working closely with the owner.
 We then opened a store in the Valley River Mall in Eugene.
 Where I honed my window display skills and started a pattern of creating rooms, in a 3.5' deep window.
 It was challenging to create the illusion I wanted.
 After a couple of years we opened the Washington Square Mall location.